-In relation to all Funds other than the Baillie Gifford Worldwide Global Strategic Bond Fund, the Baillie Gifford Worldwide European High Yield Bond Fund, the Baillie Gifford Worldwide Global Dividend Growth Fund, the Baillie Gifford Worldwide Responsible Global Dividend Growth Fund and the Baillie Gifford Worldwide Sustainable Emerging Markets Bond Fund, it is proposed that the Company will declare dividends annually, in respect of income bearing Classes of Shares of the Funds, on 1 October in each year (or in the event that 1 October in any year does not fall on a Business Day, the Business Day following that date) and will pay dividends on or around 30 November in each year from net income (i.e. income less expenses).
+In relation to all Funds other than the Baillie Gifford Worldwide Global Dividend Growth Fund, and the Baillie Gifford Worldwide Responsible Global Dividend Growth Fund, the Company will declare dividends annually, in respect of income bearing Classes of Shares of the Funds, on 1 October in each year (or in the event that 1 October in any year does not fall on a Business Day, the Business Day following that date) and will pay dividends on or around 30 November in each year from net income (i.e. income less expenses).
+In relation to the Baillie Gifford Worldwide Diversified Return Yen Fund, dividends may be paid out of net income (i.e. income less expenses).
+Payment will be made to all Shareholders who held Shares at the record date of 30 September in the relevant year (or in the event that 30 September in any year does not fall on a Business Day, the Business Day preceding that date).

-In relation to the Baillie Gifford Worldwide Global Strategic Bond Fund, the Baillie Gifford Worldwide European High Yield Bond Fund, the Baillie Gifford Worldwide Global Dividend Growth Fund, the Baillie Gifford Worldwide Responsible Global Dividend Growth Fund and the Baillie Gifford Worldwide Sustainable Emerging Markets Bond Fund, it is proposed that the Company will declare dividends quarterly, in respect of income bearing Classes of Shares of the Funds, on 1 January, 1 April, 1 July and 1 October in each year (or in the event that any of these dates in any year does not fall on a Business Day, the Business Day following that date) and will pay dividends on or around 28 February, 31 May, 31 August and 30 November in each year.
-Payment will be made to all Shareholders who held Shares at the relevant record date of 31 December, 31 March, 30 June and 30 September in the relevant year (or in the event that any of these dates in any year does not fall on a Business Day, the Business Day preceding that date).
+In relation to the Baillie Gifford Worldwide Global Dividend Growth Fund and the Baillie Gifford Worldwide Responsible Global Dividend Growth Fund, the Company will declare dividends quarterly, in respect of income bearing Classes of Shares of these Funds, on 1 January, 1 April, 1 July and 1 October in each year (or in the event that any of these dates in any year does not fall on a Business Day, the Business Day following that date) and will pay dividends on or around 28 February, 31 May, 31 August and 30 November in each year.
+Payment will be made to all Shareholders who held Shares at the relevant record date of 31 December, 31 March, 30 June and 30 September in the relevant year (or in the event that any of these dates in any year does not fall on a Business Day, the Business Day, the Business Day, the Business Day preceding that date).